SachaCardonna/SachaCardonna.github.io/_pages/more.md

 </div>

 ### Music
 I spend most of my days with music playing in the background.
-Since my music tastes are quite eclectic, recommending music is not easy for me: I chose here five albums, each in a different musical style.
+Since my music tastes are quite eclectic, recommending music is not easy for me; I chose here five albums, each in a different musical style.

 <div style="display: flex; flex-wrap: wrap; gap: 1em; margin-top: 1em;">
   <div class="film-card">